USP Council of Experts & Expert Committees Overview

 Roles and Responsibilities

-- Expert Committees : USP Expert Committees are responsible for developing and revising USP standards that comprise its seven compendia: the USP and the NF, Medicines Compendium, USP on Compounding, Herbal Medicines Compendium, Dietary Supplements Compendium, and Food Chemicals Codex.
+- Expert Committees: USP Expert Committees are responsible for developing and revising USP standards that comprise its compendia: the USP and the NF, USP Compounding Compendium, Herbal Medicines Compendium, Dietary Supplements Compendium, and Food Chemicals Codex.
 They are each focused on a different area of standards for medicines (including chemical medicines, biologic medicines, excipients, and compounded preparations), dietary supplements, and food ingredients.
 Expert Committees publish proposed standards for public comment, then review public comments related to the draft standards.
 The standards are adjusted based on Expert Committee consideration of the public comments, and then are adopted by those USP expert volunteers by a majority vote.
 View USP Expert Committees.

 - Policies and Rules, Code of Ethics: All members of the Council of Experts, Expert Committees, and Expert Panels are subject to USP Policies and Rules and the USP Code of Ethics.

-Expert Committee Members Serve as Individual Experts: When volunteers agree to serve on an Expert Committee, they are required to serve USP as individual experts, using their best personal, professional, and scientific judgment, and not serving any outside interest, including that of their employer. (read more)
+- Expert Committee Members Serve as Individual Experts: When volunteers agree to serve on an Expert Committee, they are required to serve USP as individual experts, using their best personal, professional, and scientific judgment, and not serving any outside interest, including that of their employer.

 In keeping with this obligation, when Expert Committee members serve on or appear at an Expert Panel or other USP advisory body, they may do so only as a representative of USP (i.e., not on behalf of their employer, or any other outside interest).
 Similarly, experts are barred from using USP Expert Committee membership in any way that is or appears to be motivated by private gain or outside interest.

-Conflict of Interest and Confidentiality: Maintaining independence and impartiality is critical to the integrity and credibility of USP's standards-setting activities.
-All volunteers must remain free of actual or perceived conflicts of interest in the performance of their duties for USP. (read more)
+- Conflict of Interest and Confidentiality: Maintaining independence and impartiality is critical to the integrity and credibility of USP's standards-setting activities.
+All volunteers must remain free of actual or perceived conflicts of interest in the performance of their duties for USP.

 Expert Committee and Expert Panel members are required to submit and keep updated statements disclosing interests that may create conflicts, so that any conflicts that exist or emerge may be identified and resolved in a timely way.
 As a result, members are responsible for notifying USP staff and Expert Committee/Expert Panel Chairs about any actual or suspected conflicts, prior to any work on or discussion of any such matters in question.
 If conflicted, Expert Committee members may not participate in final discussions on a matter or vote.
 A different rule applies to Expert Panel members, who may participate if conflicted, so long as any conflicts have been adequately disclosed in a timely manner and to other members of the Expert Panel and to the Chair.
 Expert Panel recommendations also must be accompanied by a disclosure of any Expert Panel member conflicts of interest, so that the receiving Expert Committee may properly weigh and consider the input.